-The Yak-152 is being developed and promoted as the next generation basic trainer for military and aerobatic trainees.
-Designed by the Yakovlev Design Bureau, it is the long anticipated successor to the Yak 52, which has been in operation in a similar role since 1976.
-The Yak-152 shares some common features of it’s predecessor.
-It is a dual seat, single engine, monoplane aircraft.
+The Yak-152 is being developed and promoted as the next generation basic trainer.
+Designed by the Yakovlev Design Bureau, it is the long-anticipated successor to the Yak 52, which has been in operation in a similar role since 1976.
+The Yak-152 shares some common features with its predecessor.
+It is a dual seat, single-engine, monoplane aircraft.

-The inaugural flight of the Yak-152 took place in September 2016 at the Irkutsk aircraft building plant, and due to its initial success, has been subject to an order placed for 150 aircraft to be delivered to the Russian Ministry of Defence.
+The inaugural flight of the Yak-152 took place in September 2016 at the Irkutsk aircraft building plant, and due to its initial success.
 The aircraft will be manufactured by the Irkut Corporation in Eastern Siberia.
-The first delivery of the Yak-152 airframe in fulfillment of that order took place in 2017.

 The aircraft seating is configured in the ‘tandem style’ in an unpressurised cockpit.
 With the primary pilot sitting in the front seat with an instructor in the rear, regardless of seating position the aircraft has dual controls and instrumentation and can be completely controlled from either station.
 The high visibility bubble canopy affords excellent views making it ideal for training when operating under visual flight rules.

 The avionics system on the Yak-152 is computerised and displayed in the ‘glass cockpit’ concept.
-This is beneficial for several reasons including; multi functionality of displays, increased redundancy protection, and efficiency in flight data recording.
+This is beneficial for several reasons including; multi-functionality of displays, increased redundancy protection, and efficient in-flight data recording.
 The onboard glass cockpit has several useful benefits in the training environment.
-With the optional installation of hard points when used a military trainer, the avionics suite also forms an interface to allow training in the control of mounted systems.
-Furthermore certain failures can be synthetically replicated by using a control panel located in the rear instructor seating position.
-Overall the glass cockpit concept gives better situational awareness leading to an increase in flight safety.
+Furthermore, certain failures can be synthetically replicated by using a control panel located in the rear instructor seating position.
+Overall the glass cockpit concept gives better situational awareness leading to an increase in in-flight safety.